zingong7/Customer-Behavior-Analysis/README.md

 2. Run SQL queries in `Customer_behavior_analysis.sql` on a PostgreSQL database with the table `customer` loaded.
 3. Open `Customer Behavior.pbix` in Power BI to view interactive dashboards and insights.

----

-## License
-This project is for educational and demonstration purposes only.
-The data and analysis should not be used for commercial purposes without permission.